 Federal Law governs the transport of firearms into the United States.
 Exceptions include traveling to the U.S. for hunting or shooting competition.

 While there are exceptions to the rule, be very wary of bringing weapons into the United States.
-U.S. border agents do have considerable discretion on the enforcement of these rules.
-While they may choose not to, they do have the power to confiscate your weapons, fine you, and or jail you.
+U.S. border agents do have considerable discretion in the enforcement of these rules.
+While they may choose not to, they have the power to confiscate your weapons, fine you, and jail you.

 Exporting firearms requires ATF Form 9.
 The export regulations for handguns, rifles, and similar components or ammunition are called the ITAR (International Traffic in Arms Regulations).
 Whilst shotguns or barrel lengths longer than 18 inches are covered by the EAR (Export Administration Regulations.

 Exporting weapons requires a license from either the DDTC (Department of State's Directorate of Defense Trade Controls) or the BIS (Department of Commerce's Bureau of Industry and Security).
 This depends on the distinction between the barrel length above.